 For further information on Airspace Protection at Leased Federal Airports and the approval process can be found here.

-Regulations on lighting in the vicinity of aerodromes is located in the CASA Manual of Standards Part 139 – Aerodromes, Section 9.143, Other lighting on the aerodrome and provides guidance on the design and installation of lights in the vicinity of an aerodrome (within a 6km radius of an airport).
-It is the responsibility of the lighting designer to ensure that the lights meet the requirements prescribed in the Civil Aviation Regulations, Civil Aviation Safety Regulations and Manual of Standards Part 139.
-It is also the responsibility of the lighting supplier to meet National Airports Safeguarding Framework (NASF) Guideline E Managing the Risk of Distractions to Pilots from Lighting in the Vicinity of Airports (see link here).
+Regulations on lighting in the vicinity of aerodromes is located in the CASA Manual of Standards Part 139 – Aerodromes, Section 9.143.
+It is the responsibility of the lighting designer to ensure that lights meet the requirements prescribed in the Civil Aviation Regulations, Civil Aviation Safety Regulations and Manual of Standards Part 139.
+It is also the responsibility of the lighting supplier to meet National Airports Safeguarding Framework (NASF) Guideline E Managing the Risk of Distractions to Pilots from Lighting near Airports (see link here).

 How do you apply?